Crime Victim Assistance

 What Crimes are Covered?

-Crimes like sex offenses, kidnapping, aggravated robbery, offenses of assault, arson, homicide and other violent crimes in which the victim suffers physical or emotional harm or death.
+Crimes like sex offenses, kidnapping, aggravated robbery, assault, arson, homicide and other violent crimes in which the victim suffers physical or emotional harm or death.

 How do I file for Crime Victims Compensation?